go-swagger/go-swagger/docs/content/generate/spec.md

 The goal of the syntax is to make it look as a natural part of the documentation for the application code.

-The generator is passed a base path (defaults to current) and tries to extract a go package path from that.
+The generator is passed a main package and it uses that to discover all the code in use.
-Once it has a go package path it will scan the package recursively, skipping the Godeps, files ending in test.go and directories that start with an underscore, it also skips file system entries that start with a dot.
+To do this it makes use of go's loader package.
+The same package that is used by tools like goimports to discover which files to format.

 Once the parser has encountered a comment that matches on of its known tags, the parser will assume that the rest of the comment block is for swagger.

 ### Usage